flamapy/flamapy_docs/_operations/satisfiable.md

 # Satisfiable
 **Description**:
-Checks whether a given configuration of features is valid according to the constraints defined in the feature model.
+Checks whether a given model is valid according to the constraints defined in the feature model.

 **Application**:
-Ensures that the selected combination of features can form a valid product.
+Ensures that there is at least a combination of features that can form a valid product.

 **Example**:
-Validating a configuration where all required features are included, and no constraints are violated.
+Validating a feature model to see if there are violated constraints.

 ---
 ## Code Examples